pinot-contrib/pinot-docs/basics/data-import/pinot-stream-ingestion/README.md

 Real-time ingestion includes 3 stages of message processing: Decode, Transform, and Index.

 In each of these stages, a failure can happen which may or may not result in an ingestion failure.
-The following metrics are available to investigation ingestion issues:
+The following metrics are available to investigate ingestion issues:

 1. Decode stage -> an error here is recorded as `INVALID_REALTIME_ROWS_DROPPED`
 2. Transform stage -> possible errors here are: